 Parking is available in the Spruce Grove Park parking lot.
 There is absolutely no parking allowed in the fire lane or drop-off zone.
 If you are leaving your car you must park in the designated spots.
 Please exercise extreme caution in the parking lot at all times as children may cross through at any time.

-Dogs can be very protective of their families and in some cases, children may be afraid of them.
 If you are bringing your pet onto the school grounds it must be kept on a leash and attended to at all times.
 Better yet, please leave your pet in the car or at home.
-No dogs are permitted in the school buildings.
-Pets are not permitted on field trips.
+Dogs, especially, can be very protective of their families and in some cases, children may be afraid of them.
+Likewise, we have students with severe pet allergies.
+No pets are permitted in the school buildings or permitted on field trips.

 There are countless ways WWS communicates with students, families and our staff so if you have any questions relating to communication and who you should reach out to best have your questions answered, please refer to the Contact List at the bottom of this page for specific contact names and emails.